+91 6398989097 info@himalayandaredevils.com

 Best Time for Kashmir Great Lakes Trek

-KGL Trek is a beauty that every trekker admires, and the best time for the Kashmir Great Lakes Trek is between early July and mid September.
+KGL Trek is a beauty that every trekker admires, the best time for the Kashmir Great Lakes Trek is between early July and mid September.
 This short time span gives you the best chance to appreciate the valley in all its pristine glory with the alpine lakes, meadows filled with wildflowers, and towering peaks.
 This time frame is suitable for both beginners and experienced trekkers looking forward to undertaking the KGL trek.
 Beyond this timeframe, trekking becomes challenging as the trails disappear underneath snow.

 With this natural advancement, known as rainshadow effect, the rest of the subcontinent can find peace during, even at the peak of monsoon.
 This climatic phenomenon guarantees calm skies and favorable trekking situations, while also adding to the region’s unique features.
 Moreover, the Kashmir Great Lakes Trek is considered one of the best monsoon treks.
-During the months of July and September, the moderate daytime temperature ranges from 10 °C to 20 °C. However, nights can be much colder, with temperatures dropping to 0 °C to 5 °C.

-The summer season brings vibrant greenery and blooming flowers to the area, while the lakes remain unfrozen and rather appealing to the eye, making the entire view magnificent.
+During the months of July and September, the moderate daytime temperature In the great lakes trek ranges from 10 °C to 20 °C. However, nights can be much colder, with temperatures dropping to 0 °C to 5 °C. The summer season brings vibrant greenery and blooming flowers to the area, while the lakes remain unfrozen and rather appealing to the eye, making the entire view magnificent.
 By trekking during this time, the chances of encountering dangerous winter weather conditions and snow remain low, making the trek both easier and extremely enjoyable.

 The Seven Alpine Lakes of the Kashmir Great Lakes Trek